 Toilets are a vital part of any place that is frequently visited by humans, and they have evolved a lot since they were first designed and manufactured.
 People have different preferences when it comes to the style, size, colors, and features of toilets, and the toilet industry puts a great deal of effort into satisfying those needs.
 Therefore, toilet brands in the toilet industry manufacture all kinds of toilets, and these toilets include various innovative features that ensure superior comfort and maximum convenience for their users.
 Two-piece dual flush toilets are the toilets that include two units, a separate tank and a bowl, other than that their functionality is similar to single-unit toilets.

-The most significant benefit of dual flush toilets is their water-saving feature.
+The most significant benefit of these toilets is their water-saving feature.
 The dual flushing feature allows you to use less water to flush the liquid waste, and this way, it saves water.
 Additionally, for solid waste, you can use the bigger flush that uses more water to ensure the effective cleaning and flushing of the toilet.
 Most of the dual flush toilets are EPA WaterSense certified, which means that they consume less water every time you flush the toilet.

 In comparison to one-piece toilets, two-piece toilets are a little tricky to clean because of their curves and joints between the tank and the bowl.
 These joints and gaps provide more space for dirt to hide, but their smaller size makes them harder to clean.
 Furthermore, this also increases the buildup of bacteria, which can be extremely unsanitary.